tetracorp/dungeons-of-avalon/docs/_posts/2019-06-16-encylopedia-of-avalon.md

 Lord Roa ordered his guards to poison them in order to obtain the whereabouts of the key to the map room in the dungeon of Isla.

+Ragt
+: One of the Kings of Avalon and Isodor.
+His remains are buried in the crypts below the city of Isla.

 Rahven
 : A thief whose bones were stored in the Tower of Roa.